-Drumming is the workout of your entire brain.
-It’s often easy to plateau when trying to progress with your drumming.
+It’s easy to plateau when trying to progress with your drumming.
 Use these great apps to spice up your drumming education, experimentation, and fun!

-1. Drum School (iOS and Android: Free Trial&Paid)
+1. Drum School (iOS and Android: Paid, Free Trial)

 2. Rhythm Sight Reading Trainer (iOS: Paid)

 Can you read the music fast enough?
 Can you keep up the pace, or you lag behind?
 Rhythm Sight Reading Trainer is an iOS app available for $2.99 on the App Store.

 It is a nifty educational tool that teaches you to stay on a beat as you practice.
 Through its various levels, from beginner to professional, you can get better at sight reading, accurately manage your pace and timing, and train at rhythm reading.

 The test options allow you to analyze your drumming skills and help you improve over a period of time.